anwarmamat/cmsc330spring2024/semantics.md

     * Logical rules describe how to systematically build up these transformers from programs

 ### Operational Semantics
-We will show how an operational semantics may be defined for Micro-Ocaml and develop an interpreter for it, along the way by using rules to define a judgment.
+We will show how an operational semantics may be defined for Micro-Ocaml and develop an interpreter for it, along the way by using rules to define a judgement.
 ```
 e ⇒ v
 ```